 When an eligibility change occurs, you need to make sure Clackamas County is notified of the change.
-Address changes can be made by contacting Clackamas County Benefits & Wellness.
+Address changes can be made over the phone by calling Customer Service or by contacting Clackamas County Benefits & Wellness.

 For the following changes, you, as the Subscriber, must obtain an enrollment form from Clackamas County's benefit office.
 You need to submit this form to your Employer for you and all your Eligible Family Dependents when: